 The Underground aka The Tube

 The most popular mode of London transport is the Underground.
 This is London’s metro/subway system, and it is known as The Tube.
-It is the fastest way to move around town unless your journey is a very short one, in which case walking, or hopping on a bus might be the faster option.
+It is the fastest way to move around town unless your journey is a very short one, in which case walking, or hopping on a bus might be easier.
 Londoners will complain about the tube but really, it is an amazing thing.
-It is the oldest subway train system in the world (it was 1860 when the first trains started running) and it transports millions of people around every single day of the week.
+It is the oldest subway train system in the world (it was 1860 when the first trains started running) and it transports millions of people around every day of the week.

 The tube’s general running hours are from 5.00 – 24.00, Monday to Saturday, with a reduced service on Sundays.